bhanu-atmakuri/Hackabyte-Website/hackabyte/README-DEPLOY.md

-# Hackabyte Website Deployment Guide - 404 Error Fix
+# Hackabyte Website Deployment Guide - 404 Error Fix (March 2025)

-This document provides detailed instructions for deploying the Hackabyte website to Vercel, addressing the 404 error issues that may occur during deployment.
+This document provides troubleshooting information and deployment guidance to resolve the 404 errors you're encountering on Vercel.

-## Latest Fixes for 404 Errors in Development and Production
+## Recent Bug Fix: No More 404 Errors

-We've made comprehensive changes to fix navigation issues in both environments:
+We've identified and fixed the root cause of the 404 errors that appeared immediately after deployment:

+### The Problem

+The issue was caused by a **configuration conflict in vercel.json** that was essentially telling the server to:
+1. Treat all unmatched routes as 404s and redirect to 404.html
+2. Do this *before* Next.js could handle its own routing

+### The Solution

+We've implemented several key changes:

-1. **Environment-Specific Configuration**:
+1. **Simplified Configuration**:
-   - Modified Next.js config to use different settings in development vs. production
+   - Removed the problematic `routes` configuration that was causing blanket 404 redirects
+   - Replaced with only essential security headers
+   - Let Next.js handle its own routing without our interference

+2. **Removed Conflicting Files**:
+   - Deleted `src/app/index.html` which was interfering with root path routing
-   - Updated middleware to bypass static files and properly handle HTML files
+   - Simplified middleware to properly skip static assets
-   - Changed 404 page to use client-side navigation for better reliability

-2. **Enhanced Vercel Configuration**:
+3. **Improved Middleware**:
-   - Added proper security headers for production
+   - Added specific exclusions for the root path
-   - Configured filesystem handling in routes with a fallback 404 handler
-   - Set up explicit rewrites that work with Vercel's architecture
-   - Made clean URL and trailing slash settings consistent

-3. **Improved Error Handling**:
-   - Updated client-side error boundaries to catch and handle runtime errors
-   - Made 404 pages compatible with both environments using dynamic base URL calculation

-## Development vs. Production Behavior

-- **Development**: Regular Next.js routing with no special rewrites or fallbacks
-- **Production**: Special rewrites and fallbacks that ensure users never see a raw 404 error
+   - Enhanced exclusion patterns for static files
+   - Separated route and file extension exclusion logic

 ## Deployment Checklist